Mdina Malta photos shows a glimpse of a few locations. They will inspire you to visit.

 The Phoenicians founded Maleth around the 8th century BC.
 Later the Romans called it Melite.

 Mdina a timeless beauty, the old medieval capital city with narrow streets and surrounded with fortifications built originally in the late 13th century.

-It was also known with the Italian name of Citta' Vecchia.
-The Maltese calling Mdina, a medieval city with narrow streets and surrounded with fortifications built originally in the late 13th century.
+It used to be known with the Italian name of Citta' Vecchia or Citta' Notable during the time of the Knights of St. John.
+The Maltese calling it Mdina, a medieval city with narrow streets and surrounded with fortification walls.

 The name Mdina is very similar in various languages, Roman occupation (Melita), to ancient Greek (Melitte), Phoenician, Arabic (Madinah)and in Italian (Medina).
 This shows us that the location was well habitable for a long time due to being at the top of a hill from where one could see most of the island and surrounded with fortifications to withstand a siege.

 Disclaimer: On our website, you will find affiliate links from which we receive a small commission.